Offshore Sailing: A unique accomplishment

 Types of Offshore Cruising Experiences

-BOSS offers three main types of Offshore Cruising experiences:
+BOSS offers four main types of Offshore Cruising experiences:

 - Sailing Adventures: Extended offshore cruising opportunities typically in conjunction with yacht deliveries to SVG from North America or Europe.
 The length of these courses depends on the time required to complete the delivery: if longer than 2 weeks, the course will in most cases be sub-divided into two or more legs.

 - Private Offshore Cruising Courses delivered on the owner’s yacht.
 These itineraries are customized based on the location of the yacht.